PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Artificial Intelligence/llm-glossary.md

 - Any UTF-8 string can be represented as bytes
 - Guarantees that **any** text can be encoded, no matter how unusual
 - Example: Special Unicode characters or emoj

+# Vocabulary

+A vocabulary is an array of tokens from 0..N-1, where N is the number of tokens in the vocabulary.
+Token k is the (k-1)th index of the token.
+A token typically represents a word, or word-part, or any symbol.
+When training an LLM or using it, a vocabulary is chosen in advance.
+The size of the vocabulary (N) becomes the number of input connections to the NN.
+This is also the number of output connections of the NN.
+See [Transformer](#transformer) for an example of using a vocabulary in this NN.